PrateekDutta2001/Verbalize/README.md

 Version 2.0

-1. Download Saved Notes: Users can now conveniently download their saved notes for offline access and storage.
+1. Download Notes: Users can now conveniently download their saved notes and translated notes for offline access and storage.

 2. Language Translation: Verbalize introduces multilingual support for seamless translation of transcribed text, catering to diverse language preferences and global users.